Notification

 Why do I need to do this?

-Before your company can use Gmail with your Google Workspace account, you need to change your domain's MX records so they direct your incoming messages to Google's mail servers.
+For your company to use Gmail with Google Workspace, you need to direct people's incoming messages to Google's mail servers.
+You do this by changing your domain's MX records at your domain registrar.

 Before you begin

-• Make sure now is a good time to make this change.
-It takes time for the rest of the internet to learn about your new MX records.
-Your old email provider might receive some messages during this time.
+Make sure now is a good time to make this change.
+It can take time for the rest of the internet to learn about your new MX records.
+You might keep receiving mail with your old email provider during this time.

 Before you get started, make sure you have the account ID and password you need to sign in to Bluehost.
 If you have trouble signing in to this account, find out how to reset your password.